DG-Product-Design/personal-portfolio/README.md

 # About this project:
-This is my personal portfolio website, built from the ground-up with React and Typescript.
+This is my personal portfolio website, built from the ground-up with React, Typescript, and Bootstrap 5.
+It's published to https://davidageorge.me via Github Pages CI/CD.
 Thanks for looking!

 # Getting Started with Create React App